 On August 22, 2003, in a Schedule 13D filed with the Securities and Exchange Commission (the "SEC"), the Meyers Group publicly announced its intention to solicit consents from eXegenics' stockholders to remove all current directors from the eXegenics Board and elect its own nominees to the Board.
-On August 27, 2003, the Meyers Group filed preliminary consent solicitation materials with the SEC wherein it proposed to take control of eXegenics' Board by removing all of the existing members of the Board and electing five of its own nominees (the "Meyers Group Nominees").
-The Meyers Group filed amended preliminary consent solicitation materials on September 15, 2003.
+On September 30, 2003, the Meyers Group filed consent solicitation materials with the SEC wherein it proposed to take control of eXegenics' Board by removing all of the existing members of the Board and electing five of its own nominees (the "Meyers Group Nominees").
 The Meyers Group's two proposals are referred to herein as the "Meyers Group Proposals."
 The Meyers Group Nominees, if elected, would comprise the entire eXegenics Board; therefore, a consent in favor of the Meyers Group Proposals is a consent to turn over control of your Board and your company to the Meyers Group Nominees.
 As evidenced by the Meyers Group's lack of substantive proposals in its consent materials, and given that the Meyers Group has failed to offer eXegenics' stockholders value for their shares or a specific plan for increasing stockholder value, we believe that the Meyers Group Proposals are not in the best interests of eXegenics or its stockholders.
 In fact, the Meyers Group has conceded in its consent solicitation materials that there is no assurance that the election of the Meyers Group Nominees will maximize stockholder value or otherwise protect the interests of eXegenics' stockholders.
+While your Board of Directors can provide no assurance that it will be able to maximize stockholder value or protect the interests of eXegenics' stockholders, it can assure you that it is and has always been committed to increasing value for eXegenics' stockholders and has a plan for doing so in the future.
+Your Board intends to focus eXegenics on the development and marketing of niche products for specialty physician markets, an area in which eXegenics' management has successfully operated in the past.
 CONSEQUENTLY, EXEGENICS' BOARD OF DIRECTORS UNANIMOUSLY OPPOSES THE MEYERS GROUP'S CONSENT SOLICITATION AND URGES YOU NOT TO SIGN THE BLUE CONSENT CARD SENT TO YOU BY THE MEYERS GROUP, BUT INSTEAD, TO SIGN AND RETURN THE WHITE CARD INCLUDED WITH THESE MATERIALS.